-The RVTPO 2040 and 2045 study areas consist of the Cities of Roanoke and Salem, the Towns of Fincastle, Troutville and Vinton, and portions of the Counties of Bedford, Botetourt, Montgomery and Roanoke.
+The RVTPO 2040 and 2045 study areas are the same and consist of the Cities of Roanoke and Salem, the Towns of Fincastle, Troutville and Vinton, and portions of the Counties of Bedford, Botetourt, Montgomery and Roanoke.
 See Figure 1 for an illustration of the region.
-Based on the 2010 Census, the RVTPO 2040 study area population was 231,337 and encompasses a land area of 247 sq. miles.
+Based on the 2010 Census, the RVTPO 2045 study area population was 231,337 and encompasses a land area of 247 sq. miles.